cisagov/ScubaGear/baselines/aad.md

 Refer to the Highly Privileged Roles section at the top of this document for a reference list of roles considered highly privileged.

-Some of the policy implementations in this section reference specific features of the AAD Privileged Identity Management (PIM) service which provides “Privileged Access Management (PAM)” capabilities.
+Some of the policy implementations in this section reference specific features of the AAD Privileged Identity Management (PIM) service which provides Privileged Access Management (PAM) capabilities.
 As an alternative to AAD PIM, there are third-party products and services with equivalent PAM capabilities that can be leveraged if an agency chooses to do so.

 ### Policies
 #### MS.AAD.7.1v1